 We are discussing the general setup for the Fanz Live Tropical and Coldwater aquarium.
-The differences between Tropical and Coldwater aquariums are assumed to be understood by everyone and hence will not be discussed in great detail.
-Below is a breakdown of the comparison of the two types of aquarium.
-Cold Water -Low Variety of Species, High Availability, Low Fish-stocking density, Low cost of set-up Tropical – High Variety of species, High Availability, High Fish-stocking density, Low cost of set-up.
+The differences between Tropical and Coldwater aquariums are assumed to be understood by everyone and, hence, will not be discussed in great detail.
+Below is a breakdown of the comparison of the two types of aquariums.
+Cold Water -Low Variety of Species, High Availability, Low Fish-stocking density, Low setup cost.
+Tropical – High Variety of species, High Availability, High Fish-stocking density, Low design price.

 Essential Aquarium Guide in Few Words.